 In this article, we will be showing you tips for choosing a title for your eBook.

-Crafting the perfect title for your new ebook will go a long way to grabbing the attention of your readers and potential audience.
+Crafting the perfect title for your new eBook will go a long way to grabbing the attention of your readers and potential audience.
 Powerful book titles are the number one way to grab new readers.

-Choosing a Title for Your First Ebook: Why Titles Matter
+Choosing a Title for Your eBook: Why Book Titles are Powerful Marketing Tools

 In short, the title is the first thing your readers see.
 As the first contact point of information, it’s a critical factor when making instant reactions to your book.

-According to Book In A Box, “The title is the first thing the reader sees or hears about your book–even before the cover in most cases–and getting your title right is possibly the most important single book marketing decision you’ll make (even though most people don’t think about it as marketing).”
+According to Scribe, “The title is the first thing the reader sees or hears about your book–even before the cover in most cases–and getting your title right is possibly the most important single book marketing decision you’ll make (even though most people don’t think about it as marketing).”

 So, no pressure, then?

 Never fear, we have some top tips to take you through your title generation stage.

-Choosing a Title for Your First Ebook: What Makes A Great Title?
+Choosing a Title for Your eBook: What Makes A Great Title?

 There are some key, essential elements which make a great title.